barto-official/Audio_Description/README.md

 <ins>Subtitle generator with name 'testing' is the copy of the original one but without running the last function: appending subtitles to mp4 which is very time-consuming and for benchmarking it does not contribute much because this merging of subtitles with the video is model-agnostic</ins>

+In **Notebooks** you can find examples of usage of the code, benchmarking (time) of different models, and checking WER of pure transcription.

+In **Examples** you can find outputs of the work of the script — you will find a full movie with subtitles, pure subtitles, and pure transcription.

 A few things to consider:
 1. Google Colab provides a tested environment when it comes to libraries.
 Local development is not guaranteed to work as expected (especially MAC with M chips)